Zer0-One/fuckbot/README.md

 - `bl-add` - Adds users to a blacklist which prevents all interaction with the bot.
 - `bl-list` - Lists all blacklisted users.
 - `bl-del` - Removes users from the blacklist.

+### Automod

+- `am-enable` - Enables automod.
+- `am-disable` - Disables automod.
+- `am-setchannel` - Sets automod info channel.
+To disable reporting, set to empty.
+- `am-banwords` - Lists all disallowed words.
+- `am-banword-add` - Adds a new banword.
+- `am-banword-del` - Removes a banword.
+- `am-history` - Reports the automod history for the given user.

 ### Misc